ansys/pyensight/doc/source/calc_functions.rst

         *Dimensionality match* (1) - Only parts of the same dimension in the from and to are searched.
-For example, only 3D *from* parts will be used to map onto a 3D selected part.
-This is the option that the user should use most often.
+For example, only 3D *from* parts are used to map onto a 3D selected part.
+This is the option that the you should use most often.

-        *Part number match* (2) - The order of the parts is used, that is if you are computing the case map on the third part then the third part is used in the 'case to map from'.
+        *Part number match* (2) - The order of the parts is used, that is if you are computing the case map on the third part, then the third part is used in the 'case to map from'.
 This is best used if you have exactly the same dataset in terms of the part list ordering, but perhaps calculated differently so only the variable